-This form is to be signed and returned by the student within 5 days of the time this handbook is distributed and discussed.
-The signature sheet will be placed in the student's permanent record folder filed in the guidance office for the 2018-2019 school year.
+This form is to be signed and returned by the student within five days of the time this handbook is distributed and discussed.
+The signature sheet will be placed in the student's permanent record folder filed in the guidance office for the 2023-24 school year.

-Date

-Grade
+Date Grade

-Name of Student
+Name of Student Student's Signature

-Parent's/Guardian's Signature
+Name of Parent Parent's/Guardian's Signature